Isaac Paredes Preview, Player Props: Rays vs. Yankees

-Isaac Paredes -- batting .311 in his past 10 games -- will be in action for the Tampa Bay Rays against the New York Yankees, with Gerrit Cole on the hill, on August 25 at 6:40 PM ET.
+On Saturday, Isaac Paredes (.600 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 4:10 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Rockies.
+He had a one-hit performance in his last game (1-for-4) against the Yankees.

 Isaac Paredes Game Info & Props vs. the Yankees